teaching-data-science/intro2ml/chapters/chapter04-04-evaluation-measuresclassificationroc.md

 ---
 title: 'Chapter 4.4: Measures Classification ROC'
 description:
-  ' From the confusion matrix (binary case), we can calculate "ROC" metrics.
-Historically, ROC was developed by engineers during world war II for detecting enemy objects in battlefields.
-This chapter makes you familiar with the ROC.'
+  ' From the confusion matrix, we can calculate a variety of "ROC" metrics.
+Among others, we will explain True Positive Rate, Negative Predictive Value and the F1-Measure.'
 prev: /chapter04-03-evaluation-measuresclassification
 next: /chapter04-05-evaluation-measuresclassificationrocvisualization
 type: subchapter